EternallyEmber/aix-sfd-converter/README.md

-yeah uhh if you have any problems converting sfds use this tool here sfds with adx audio streams untested
+yeah uhh if you have any problems converting sfds use this tool here.

+sfds with adx audio streams remain untested.